 With over 3,250 customers and 1.67 million pieces of feedback shared across our performance management system, Lattice has helped thousands of organizations build and improve their performance review processes.
 Reviews are a time to reflect on individual performance and get formal feedback from managers and peers.
 When done right, effective formal reviews can help ensure that your employees feel valued and appreciated, while helping your business create a company culture that promotes ongoing employee feedback — and can even improve top talent retention.
 Not to mention, performance reviews can help make your business more productive and successful.
 When reviews make use of outdated practices and inefficient processes, on the other hand, they can actually do more harm than good to your organization.

 It’s challenging for HR professionals to know if your business’s review cycle is a smashing success or has room to grow, but having data against which to benchmark the effectiveness of your performance management process can help.
 Based on our internal research, we’ve pulled together the top performance management statistics you can use to understand how your performance reviews are faring and how to improve them.
-We’ve even included insights and advice from Lattice’s Advisory Services team on the best practices we’ve seen our high-performing clients use.
+We’ve even included insights and advice from Lattice’s People Strategy Group on the best practices we’ve seen our high-performing clients use.
 Read on for the information and tips you’ll need to ensure your performance review process is the best it can be, for both your employees and your organization.

 9 Performance Review Stats You Need to Know